 Yes, both shared owners and leaseholders need to inform us about remortgaging.
 Your solicitor and/or mortgage provider may require further information, so they will need to contact us.
-Please ask them to contact the Home Ownership & Commercial Officer via email on HomeOwnershipTeam@wcht.org.uk.
+Please ask them to contact the Commercial and Sales team via email on commercialandsalesteam@wcht.org.

+uk.
 It will also be necessary for a Notice of Charge to be provided - this will incur a fee when it is registered.